Kishor6203/Online_Jewellery_Shop/README.md

-💎 Online Jewellery Shop
+💎 Online Jewellery Shop – Frontend

-A responsive and elegant e-commerce website for showcasing and purchasing jewellery items.
-Built using HTML, CSS, and JavaScript, this project focuses on a smooth user experience with a modern UI.
+📌 Project Overview

+This is a responsive Online Jewellery Shop website built using HTML, CSS, and JavaScript.
+The project focuses on creating an elegant and user-friendly interface for browsing jewellery products such as rings, necklaces, earrings, and bracelets.

-📌 Features
+✨ Features

-🛍️ Browse jewellery collections (rings, necklaces, earrings, etc.)
+🏠 Beautiful homepage with featured collections
+🛍️ Product listing with images, price, and details

-🔍 Product search and filtering
+🔍 Search and filter functionality (JavaScript-based)

-🖼️ Image gallery with product previews

-🛒 Add to cart functionality
+🛒 Add to cart (frontend simulation)

-💳 Basic checkout interface (UI only)

-📱 Fully responsive design (mobile-friendly)
+📱 Fully responsive design for mobile, tablet, and desktop 🎨 Modern UI with smooth animations and transitions

-🎨 Stylish and modern layout

 🛠️ Technologies Used
 HTML5 – Structure of the website

-CSS3 – Styling and layout
+CSS3 – Styling, layout, and responsiveness

-JavaScript (Vanilla JS) – Interactivity and dynamic features
+JavaScript (Vanilla JS) – Interactivity and dynamic content

+🔮 Future Improvements
+Backend integration (Node.js / Firebase)
+User authentication (login/signup)
+Payment gateway integration
+Wishlist functionality
+Product reviews and ratings

 <img width="1366" height="4049" alt="Home_Page" src="https://github.com/user-attachments/assets/92f0420f-6d9a-42fd-8047-37812808d0fd" />